Chest3rHub/ShopApp/README.md

 GUI app with options ->
     -for everyone: registering and logging in (secured passwords and login by hashing)
     -for clients: placing orders, setting personal data,
-adding credits, viewing products, filtering available products by size, price, brand, product name, ordering by price ascending and descending, connecting to a consultant and giving feedback about him, changing password, displaying placed orders,
+adding credits, viewing products, filtering available products by size, price, product name, ordering by price ascending and descending, connecting to a consultant and leaving feedback about him, changing password, displaying placed orders,
     -for admin: adding and removing products, adding quantity and sizes available to existing products, viewing all employees and their feedback left by customers, viewing all customers and their orders,